 While Dogecoin spent many of its formative years being valued well below one US cent, it exploded in 2021 to go up in price by 12,000% between January and May.
 The hysteria around Dogecoin, and meme-coins for that matter, has cooled off a little in the past six months, but it is still by far the most popular and seminal ‘joke crypto’ to ever exist.

-The legacy of Dogecoin has extended far beyond the coin’s actual value and use case.
+The legacy of Dogecoin has extended far beyond the cryptocurrency's actual value and use case.
 Its very existence spawned an entire culture of cryptocurrencies revolving around Shiba Inu, Dogelon, HOGE) and animals in general.
 New low market cap/high-supply coins are being launched pretty much daily as a result of Dogecoin’s success, and although most of these newer entrants are questionable at best, DOGE has cemented itself as a legitimate player in the cryptocurrency industry with a market cap in the top 20 coins.

 Although Dogecoin has evolved in stature since the mid-2010s, its functionality has remained pretty consistent.
 While DeFi, NFTs and earning protocols have exploded, Dogecoin hasn’t strayed very far from its original philosophies – a cheap, fun way of sharing money with internet users around the world.